Our firm is motivated by a belief that architecture has the ability to positively transform, empower and restore communities at all scales.

 After receiving a master’s degree from the Pratt Institute in NYC, Matthew quickly gained a wide variety of experiences through managing small, dynamic design teams in a fast-paced, deadline-driven environment.
 He earned his reputation as thoughtful, hardworking designer by shepherding many diverse project types from initial concept development to construction completion.

-Originally from Scranton, Pennsylvania, Regina’s interest in architecture was sparked early during her childhood surrounded by shop drawings from her dad’s work as a mechanical engineer.
-She earned her Bachelor of Science in architecture from the University of Virginia where she balanced studio life with varsity cheering for the university’s football and basketball team.
-Post-graduation, she cut her teeth in the industry at VMDO, a top national educational design firm and TPA joint-venture partner, where she gained an appreciation for how a built environment can create inspirational and unconventional learning spaces.
-In 2015, she headed south to earn her Master of Architecture from Tulane University.
-There she participated in the URBANbuild program and piqued her interest in the translation of digital design to constructed detail.
-After hours, she enjoys running the variety of routes New Orleans has to offer.
+Regina is a designer at Trapolin-Peer Architects.
+Originally from Scranton, Pennsylvania, her interest in architecture was sparked early during her childhood surrounded by shop drawings from her dad’s work as a mechanical engineer.
+She earned her Bachelor of Science in architecture from the University of Virginia where she balanced studio life while being co-captain of the varsity cheerleading team.
+Post-graduation, she worked at VMDO in Charlottesville Virginia, a top national educational design firm where she was passionate about how the built environment can create inspirational and unconventional learning spaces.
+In 2015, she earned her Master of Architecture from Tulane University.
+There she participated in the URBANbuild program and piqued her interest in the translation of digital design to construction detailing.

 A native of Lafitte, Louisiana, Macy graduated in Biology and Business Administration from the University of New Orleans.
 She brings three years of administrative experience to Trapolin-Peer, having worked in both corporate and small business environments.
 With an eye for detail, Macy coordinates the studio’s day-to-day workflow, event planning and community engagement initiatives, and social media.
 Macy has over 20 years of classical dance experience and leads choreography for a high school theater department.

-Born in the Northeast, with the majority of his life spent in Louisiana, Daniel Ferg earned his Master of Architecture from the University of Louisiana at Lafayette.
-During his degree work he participated in the Building Institute and Design + Build program, through which he learned to value a team through the design and construction of a 3 bedroom / 2 bathroom residence.
-He believes that architecture should protect and preserve the social environment through the connection of work and play, an idea reflected in his designs for commercial, residential, educational, and religious projects.
+Born in the Northeast and raised in Louisiana, Daniel earned his Master of Architecture from the University of Louisiana at Lafayette.
+Since joining TPA in 2016, Daniel has worked on a broad selection of interesting projects including renovation and new construction of residential, hospitality, educational and mix-use buildings.
+He believes that architecture should protect and preserve the social and built environment through the connection of work, live, and play, an idea reflected in his contextual designs.
 Off the clock, you can find him enjoying one of the many festivals between New Orleans and Lafayette or dabbling in the latest life-enhancing technology.

-Gene Guidry is a Louisiana native with expansive experience and a deep rooted commitment to the State.
-He completed his professional degree at the University of Louisiana at Lafayette in 2004 and has practiced across the Gulf South.
+Gene is a Louisiana native with expansive experience throughout the Gulf South.
 His broad-ranging projects in planning, institutional and public buildings, private development, and single family residences has helped him become one of the first associates at TPA.
-Additionally, he is an active member and Membership Chair for the Urban Land Institute (ULI).
-Away from the desk, Gene is a voracious reader as well as a skilled and sensitive draughtsman with a body of intricate, ambitious freehand drawings.
+Additionally, he is an active member and Programs Chair for the Urban Land Institute (ULI).
+Away from Architecture, Gene is a voracious reader as well as a skilled and sensitive draughtsman with a body of intricate, ambitious freehand drawings.

 A native New Orleanian, Andrea is drawn to how architecture can shape and influence human connections.
 During her tenure at Louisiana State University School of Architecture and supplemental program at the Virginia Tech Washington Alexandria Architecture Center in DC, she gained an appreciation for urban design and creation with a focus on accessibility and sustainability.
-She has experience designing public buildings, multi-family projects, and custom residential where she thrives on diving into details.
+She has experience designing public buildings, multi-family projects, and historic renovation projects, and interior based designs where she thrives on diving into details.
 Andrea is a constant observer and lover of people watching.
-In her spare time, she dabbles in clothing design hoping to one day create her own line.
+In her spare time, you can find her walking around the city, trying new restaurants and going to live shows.

-Trent holds a Masters of Architecture from the University of Louisiana at Lafayette and he brings an honest, direct sensibility to the firm.
-During his graduate study he designed a home for Habitat for Humanity, for which he later worked as a designer and construction lead.
-His tenure there honed his understanding of and appreciation for simple, functional design and detailing.
-These interests are not exclusive to his workweek – away from his desk he hunts for antique furniture, designs and constructs his own pieces, and restores cars.
+Trent holds a Masters of Architecture from the University of Louisiana at Lafayette and brings an honest, direct sensibility to the firm.
+During his graduate studies, he designed and built a home for Habitat for Humanity, and later worked as a designer and construction lead for Habitat.
+He honed an understanding of and appreciation for simple, functional design and detailing.
+Away from his desk he stays active with volleyball, biking, and kayaking.

 Blake Kidder grew up in the Acadiana region of Louisiana and moved to New Orleans after earning a Masters of Architecture from the University of Louisiana at Lafayette.
 Acadiana left a lasting influence on his sensibility and design aesthetic and his work is characterized equally by respect for the past and anticipation of future change.
 In the office Blake works to renovate and strengthen the idiosyncratic urban landscape of New Orleans.
 Additionally, his design work and photography have been included in publications and gallery exhibitions throughout the United States.